Coco Austin Matches Bikinis With 3-Year-Old Daughter Chanel In New Photos

 Coco Austin is leaving little to the imagination in new bikini photos shared on her Instagram page this week.
-The star gave fans a glimpse at her bikini body as she posed by the pool during a relaxing vacation to Punta Cana in the Dominican Republic, and also showed off how she and her adorable 3-year-old daughter with husband, actor and rapper Ice-T, even matched their swimwear.
+The star gave fans a glimpse at her bikini body as she posed by the pool during a relaxing vacation to Punta Cana in the Dominican Republic, and also showed off how she and her adorable 3-year-old daughter with husband, actor, and rapper Ice-T, even matched their swimwear.

-Coco shared several photos with her fans showing her posing by the pool with her daughter to the social media site on March 6, even showing off matching poses with Chanel as they sat by the pool together.
+On March 6, Coco shared several photos with her fans showing her posing by the pool with her daughter, even showing off matching poses with Chanel as they sat by the pool together.

 Describing her little girl as being her “best friend for life” in the caption, the mother/daughter duo snuggled up for a kiss in their matching bright color-block bikinis before then taking a dip in the water to strike another pose for the camera.